Skip to content

 If *points* is missing required columns, *data_source* is not

-recognised, or ``source_kwargs`` does not contain ``"short_name"``.
+recognised, ``source_kwargs`` does not contain at least one of

 ImportError